-During 2018, five meetings of the Board of Directors were held.
-All directors were in attendance, except five directors missed one telephonic meeting and one director missed one in person meeting.
-No director attended fewer than 75 percent of the aggregate number of meetings of the Board and Board committees on which he or she served.
-In connection with each Board meeting, the independent directors meet in executive session with no members of management present.
-Effective May 5, 2011, the Lead Director position was established, which position exists when the Company's CEO is also the Board Chairman.
-Pursuant to the Charter for the Lead Director position, the Chairman of the Board's Nominating/Corporate Governance Committee also serves as Lead Director of the Board.
+During 2019, six meetings of the Board of Directors were held.
+All Directors were in attendance, except for one Director who missed one meeting due to a previously identified scheduling conflict.
+No Director attended fewer than 75 percent of the aggregate number of meetings of the Board and Board committees for the period in which he or she served.
+In connection with each Board meeting, the independent Directors meet in executive session with no members of management present.
+Effective May 5, 2011, the Lead Director position was established, a position to exist when the Company's CEO is also the Board Chairman.
+Pursuant to the Charter for the Lead Director position, the Chairman of the Board's Nominating/Corporate

+Governance Committee also serves as Lead Director of the Board.
 Among other responsibilities, the Lead Director presides at the Board's executive sessions.

-DIRECTOR COMPENSATION
+2019 DIRECTOR COMPENSATION

-During 2018, the Company's Independent Directors were compensated as follows:
+During 2019, the Company's Independent Directors were compensated as follows:

-Board Retainer: \$ 80,000
+Annual Board Retainer: \$ 80,000

-Committee Retainer:
+Annual Committee Retainer:

-\$ 15,000
+Audit \$ 15,000

-ner Committees \$ 10,000
+All Other Committees \$ 10,000

-rector Retainer (if Nonemployee Director): \$ 10,000
+Lead Director Retainer (if Nonemployee Director): \$ 10,000

-al Annual Committee Chair Retainer:
+Additional Annual Committee Chair Retainer:

-\$ 20,000
+Audit \$ 20,000

-tive Resources \$ 20,000
+Executive Resources \$ 20,000

-ner Committees \$ 10,000
+All Other Committees \$ 10,000

-ed Stock Units: \$ 50,000
+Restricted Stock Units: \$ 50,000

-rector Retainer (if Nonemployee Director): al Annual Committee Chair Retainer: tive Resources her Committees \$ \$ \$ \$ 10, 10, 20, 20,